jelenameyer/dlss-project-lem/README.md

 - include exemplary paragraphs of generated speeches? maybe in appendix?

 für @Estelle

+!!
+We added a new generation model (in different variations).
+Unfortuntley, the WeTransfer Link was not valid anymore, so we could not access you best model for the final classification (Notebook 4.0)
+Elena re-ran the training of the best model to have some classifications for the plots and results.
+But the re-trained model did not reach the exact same performance as your version.
+Therefore:
+- rerun the 4.0 notebook with your classifier (I adapted the all code to run, we just need your model).
+Furthermore, I added a text preprocessing step to remove "\n" before classification.
+- download the new validation results plot and import to Overleaf
+- Adapt Table 4 Results in the Report
+-

 - repository:
 - update this README
 - clean old README